jepcastelein/marketo-rest-python/README.md

 # maxDepth, maxReturn and workSpace are optional
 # the folder ID for 'root' is not always the same as the folder ID you see in the UI of the Marketo app
+# will throw KeyError when no folder found
 ```

 Create a File